KraftRicardo/rsonpath/README.md

 # 🎓 Master Thesis: *RSONPath with a Touch of DOM*

-rsonpath-lut is at the moment a fork of the original rsonpath and was worked on as project for my master thesis.
+[rsonpath-lut][rsonpath-lut-link] is at the moment a fork of the original [rsonpath][rsonpath-link] and was worked on as project for my master thesis.
 This version contains the lut implementation and all the involved benchmarks and additional measurements.

 > **Download the current version of the thesis:**